chloe-js/rock-paper-scissors-lizard-spock/README2.md

 - Strengths of hand choices,
 - Reset or Start again button.

+Key milestones:

+- Responsive design to include for mobile as well as desctop
+- Keeping spacing and styling the same with using both buttons and links interchangabily
+- Creating functions for the math random computer selction
+- Including the difficulty button to increase computers hance of winning
+- Including if statements to increase players points if hand is won
+- Creating pop up alerts to indicate winners of each hand and round
+- creating a reset button to clear the scores of each player to start again from 0

 I have included a hover over feature on the hand choices, this includes a before and after function to show the strengths of selecting that hand as well as an expanding border to excentuate the selected hand.
 We have also incuded a highlight hover for the tabs and buttons for Play game, rules and reset.
 ![Image of Hover feature for hand choices](./assets/images/hover-before-after-strengths.jpg)
 ![Image of Hover feature for rules, reset and play game](./assets/images/hover-highlight-tab.jpg)